wlynch/cs352/assignment7/README.md

 Handling recursion: Recursion is handled by passing in a special argument to the server that notifies it not to recurse to other peers.

+ADD: ADD must be called independently of the server being created.
+This is done to send responses back if the users sends a request that is not valid (e.g. if the server does not exist).

 Testing
 -------------------